Jebet812/Notes/AWS-CCP.md

 * Amazon Neptune
 * Amazon Quantum Ledger Database
 * Amazon Managed Blockchain
-* Amazon ElasticCache
+* **Amazon ElasticCache:** add caching layer on top of database to help reduce readtimes of common requests.
+Comes in Redis and Memcache.
 * Amazon DynamoDB Accelerator

 ### Application Intergration Services
 1. **Amazon Simple Notification Service(SNS):** is a pu-sub messaging system which sends notifications via various fomats.
 Push messages sent to subcribers.
-2. **Amazon Simple Queue Service (SQS):** is a queueing service Send events in a queue and other applications pull the queue for messages.
+2. **Amazon Simple Queue Service (SQS):** is a queueing service send events in a queue and other applications pull the queue for messages.
+It offers a reliable, highly-scalable hosted queue for storing messages as they travel between applications or microservices.
+It moves data between distributed application components and helps you decouple these components
 3. **AWS Step Functions:** a visual workflow service that helps developers use AWS services to build distributed applications, automate processes, orchestrate microservices, and create data and machine learning (ML) pipelines.
 4. **Amazon EventBridge:**serverless event bus that makes it easy to connect applications together from your own application, third party services and AWS services.
 5. **Kinesis:** real time dtreaming data service